attadanta/bread-and-shampoo/README.md

 implementation:

 * In this project, we are focusing on the requirement list items being identifiable by an ID.
-It can be argued that there's an important business case behind it and therefore we will make list entries top-level entities.
+It can be argued that there's an important business case behind it, and therefore we will make list entries top-level entities.
 * The service makes a minimal effort towards multi-tenancy, however insecure.
 That means that the list management takes place under the `/{userName}` path.